Anahuac High School

-Anahuac High School is a public high school located in the city of Anahuac, Texas (USA).
+Anahuac High School is a public high school located in the city of Anahuac, Texas, United States.
 It is part of the Anahuac Independent School District located in west central Chambers County and classified as a 3A school by the UIL.
 For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Anahuac Panthers compete in the following sports: